minetest-mods/ccompass/README.md

     ccompass_restrict_target_nodes: List of technical node names allowed for compass calibration, separated by ','
     ccompass_aliasses: If enabled the compas:* items will be aliased to the ccompass:* items for compatibility
     ccompass_teleport_nodes: List of technical node names that triggers the teleport to destination, separated by ','
+    ccompass_air_nodes: List of node names that must be above target for teleport to be executed. (separated by ',')

 ##  For developers: